silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 ## Step 9 - Move away from hardcoded paths for referencing static assets

-While SilverStripe 4 projects can get away with directly referencing static assets under some conditions, modules must dynamically exposed their static assets.
+While SilverStripe 4 projects can get away with directly referencing static assets under some conditions, modules must dynamically expose their static assets.
 This is necessary to move modules to the vendor folder and to enable the public web root.

 ### Exposing your module's static assets

-You'll need to update your module's `composer.json` file with a `extra.expose` key.
+You'll need to update your module's `composer.json` file with an `extra.expose` key.

 ```diff